russelljjarvis/asu_opt/README.md

 The output of this program is a series of png images.
 Each file names is indexed by iterations of generation.
 By clicking through the series of images you can watch a GA population converge around an optima of a trivial error function.

-Question: How do you know that the program is solving both objective functions when only one of them is plotted.
-Answer: Need to fix in the future, such a 2D matrix of the error surface is made.
-Such that each element of the matrix represents the simple linear sum f(x,y).

 The program can be run with or without scoop (see more on that below).

 The program in the Dockerfile build context has only been tested in Ubuntu linux, and has not been tested with OSX